philrz/super/docs/formats/README.md

 relational system design, originally constrained by the tabular-structured design pattern, has embraced the semi-structured design pattern by adding support for semi-structured table columns.
-"Just put JSON in a column."
+This leads to a temptation to "just put JSON in a column."

 [SQL++](https://asterixdb.apache.org/docs/0.9.7.1/sqlpp/manual.html)
-pioneered the extension of SQL to semi-structured data by adding support for referencing and unwinding complex, semi-structured values, and most modern SQL query engines have adopted variations of this model and have extended the relational model with a semi-structured column type.
+pioneered the extension of SQL to semi-structured data by adding support for referencing and unwinding complex, semi-structured values, and most modern SQL query engines have adopted variations of this model and have extended the relational model with a semi-structured column type, often referred to as a "JSON column".

 But once you have put a number of columns of JSON data into a relational table, is it still appropriately called "structured"?
 Instead, we call this approach the hybrid tabular-/semi-structured pattern, or more simply, _"the hybrid pattern"_.

-## 2. Zed: A Super-structured Pattern
+## 2. A Super-structured Pattern

-The insight in Zed is to remove the tabular and schema concepts from the underlying data model altogether and replace them with a granular and modern type system inspired by general-purpose programming languages.
+The super data model removes the tabular and schema concepts from the underlying data model altogether and replaces them with a granular and modern type system inspired by general-purpose programming languages.
-Instead of defining a single, composite schema to which all values must conform, the Zed type system allows each value to freely express its type in accordance with the type system.
+Instead of defining a single, composite schema to which all values must conform, the type system allows each value to freely express its type in accordance with the type system.

-In this approach,
-Zed is neither tabular nor semi-structured.
-Zed is "super-structured".
+In this approach, data in SuperDB is neither tabular nor semi-structured but instead "super-structured".

-In particular, the Zed record type looks like a schema but when serializing Zed data, the model is very different.
-A Zed sequence does not comprise a record-type declaration followed by a sequence of homogeneously-typed record values, but instead, is a sequence of arbitrarily typed Zed values, which may or may not all be records.
+In particular, SuperDB's record type looks like a schema but when values are serialized, the model is very different.
+A sequence of values need not comprise a record-type declaration followed by a sequence of homogeneously-typed record values, but instead, is a sequence of arbitrarily typed values which may or may not all be records.

-Yet when a sequence of Zed values _in fact conforms to a uniform record type_, then such a collection of Zed records looks precisely like a relational table.
+Yet when a sequence of values _in fact conforms to a uniform record type_, then such a collection of records looks precisely like a relational table.
 Here, the record type
-of such a collection corresponds to a well-defined schema consisting of field names (i.e, column names) where each field has a specific Zed type.
+of such a collection corresponds to a well-defined schema consisting of field names (i.e, column names) where each field has a specific type.
-Zed also has named types, so by simply naming a particular record type (i.e., a schema), a relational table can be projected from a pool of Zed data with a simple type query for that named type.
+[Named types](../language/data-types.md#named-types) are also available, so by simply naming a particular record type (i.e., a schema), a relational table can be projected from a pool of data with a simple query for that named type.

-But unlike traditional relational tables, these Zed-constructed tables can have arbitrary structure in each column as Zed allows the fields of a record to have an arbitrary type.
-This is very different compared to the hybrid pattern: all Zed data at all levels conforms to the same data model.
-Here, both the tabular-structured and semi-structured patterns are representable in a single model.
+But unlike traditional relational tables, these tables based on super-structured data can have arbitrary structure in each column as the model allows the fields of a record to have arbitrary types.
+This is very different compared to the hybrid pattern: here all data at all levels conforms to the same data model such that the tabular-structured and semi-structured patterns are representable in a single model.
-Unlike the hybrid pattern, systems based on Zed have no need to simultaneously support two very different data models.
+Unlike the hybrid pattern, systems based on super-structured data have no need to simultaneously support two very different data models.

-In other words, Zed unifies the relational data model of SQL tables with the document model of JSON into a _super-structured_ design pattern enabled by the Zed type system.
+In other words, SuperDB unifies the relational data model of SQL tables with the document model of JSON into a _super-structured_ design pattern enabled by the type system.
 An explicit, uniquely-defined type of each value precisely defines its entire structure, i.e., its super-structure.
 There is no need to traverse each hierarchical value --- as with JSON, BSON, or Ion --- to discover each value's structure.

-And because Zed derives it design from the vast landscape of existing formats and data models, it was deliberately designed to be a superset of --- and thus interoperable with --- a broad range of formats including JSON, BSON, Ion, Avro, ORC, Parquet, CSV, JSON Schema, and XML.
+And because SuperDB derives it design from the vast landscape of existing formats and data models, it was deliberately designed to be a superset of --- and thus interoperable with --- a broad range of formats including JSON, BSON, Ion, Avro, ORC, Parquet, CSV, JSON Schema, and XML.